nwfortner/mediams-challenge/README.md

 # mediams-challenge
 For this challenge you will need:
-Node JS
+* Node JS
-Docker
+* Docker
-Fastify
+* Fastify
-Mongo DB
+* Mongo DB

 To start containers: `docker-compose -f docker-compose.yml up`

-This will start required containers and add import data into mongo db.
+This will start required containers and import data into mongo db.

 Access app: http://localhost:3000

 Overview:
 Using rest container provide a route to retrieve an article list from MongoDB.

-Params
+Allow following parameters
-* accept limit of articles to be returned, default 24
+* limit of articles to be returned, default 24
-* provide pagination
+* pagination
-* allow sorting, default sort `published_date desc`
+* sorting, default sort `published_date desc`
-* allow to exclude articles without images
+* exclude articles without images

 GET /articles
 JSON Response Status 200